Coffee Biscuits Sandwiched with Whipped Coffee Chocolate Ganache

 - Re-roll off cuts and carry on cutting until all the pastry is used up and you have 40 biscuits.

-- Place on 2 baking trays lines with silicone mats or baking paper and bake for 10 minutes at 180C.
+Place on 2 baking trays lines with silicone mats or baking paper and bake for 10 minutes at 180C.
+Remove to a wire rack to cool.

 - Spread the ganache over half of the biscuits and sandwich the remaining biscuits on top, to make 20.